aniket30i/GenAi-Fashion-----------Neocultr-primus/README.md

 - A bug with local time
 - Jitter with running animations
 - Community page to be added later
-- Generative model is a generic model
+- Generative AI model is a generic model
+- Api sometimes goes out of service